nikp712/Doctor-clinic-sql-queries/README.md

 ---

 ## Database Summary
-- **Dataset:** Doctor’s Clinic sample database from RMIT.
+- **Dataset:** Doctor’s SuperClinic (RMIT).
 - **Key Tables:** `patient`, `doctor`, `appointment`, `disease`, `drug`, `room`.
 - **Data Types:** Includes text, numeric, date, and time fields.

-> **Note:** The original database contains sensitive information and cannot be shared publicly.
-This repository includes only SQL code, sample queries, and documentation.
+> - **Privacy Notice:** Database and data are not included due to privacy.
+Queries are written based on the provided schema in the Case Study PDF.

 ---